Nassim-sadi/shop/README.md

-# Laravel Vue template with admin ready for production
+# Laravel Vue Shop with admin Panel

-This is a Laravel Vue template with admin ready for production.
+This is a Laravel Vue Shop with admin panel.

 ## Installation